 Under Ireland’s outdated permitting system, which is no longer 'fit for purpose', no independent, professional assessment of the potential visual impact of offshore wind farms, individual or cumulative, is carried out.
 This is a very serious gap in the proper assessment of large-scale industrial projects proposed off high amenity coastlines, some designated as Areas of Outstanding Natural Beauty in order to preserve their special scenic qualities.

 International experience shows that the visual impact of offshore wind farms is an issue of paramount concern to local authorities and communities.
 Reflecting this concern, many EU countries are introducing buffer zones of 12 nautical miles (22.2km) to protect coastal areas.
-International comparisons show that Ireland is out of line with good international practice in permitting large-scale offshore wind farms with hundreds of giant turbines in sensitive, inshore zones.
+International comparisons show that Ireland is out of line with good international practice in having permitted large-scale offshore wind farms with hundreds of giant turbines in sensitive, inshore zones.
 Apart from perhaps the UK which, unlike Ireland, needs substantial amounts of offshore wind to reach binding EU targets for renewables, no other country in the EU is proposing large-scale development for inshore areas.

-Ireland’s inadequate regulatory regime which affords no protection to coastal landscapes has been compounded by the Irish authorities’ failure to carry out a Strategic Environmental Assessment, in line with the EU SEA Directive, to assess cumulative impacts prior to permitting two of the biggest offshore wind farms in the world (totalling 1620MW) 10/12km off Wicklow.
+Ireland’s inadequate regulatory regime which affords no protection to coastal landscapes was compounded by the Irish authorities’ failure to carry out a Strategic Environmental Assessment, in line with the EU SEA Directive, to assess cumulative impacts prior to permitting two of the biggest offshore wind farms in the world (totalling 1620MW) 10/12km off Wicklow.

-The Department of Communications, Marine and Natural Resources has been responsible for foreshore administration.
+The Department of Communications, Marine and Natural Resources had been responsible for foreshore administration.
 The Department's ‘Offshore Electricity Generating Stations - Notes for Intending Developers’, (May 2001) is the key document providing guidance for offshore wind farm developers.
 The document devotes one paragraph to visual issues.
 It states:

 “Where a proposed wind farm development is less than 5km from the shore, the developer must clearly demonstrate that it will not have a significant adverse visual impact.”